juancumbeq/DAM_M08_Multimedia_and_Mobile_Devices_Programming/Unity/01 - Pong/README.md

 <div align="center">

-### 🤓 Feel free to download or forking this repo and explore the files and undertstand how I made this project.
+### 🤓 Feel free to download or forking this repo, explore the files and undertstand how I made this project.

 </div>